hyperledger/fabric-test/tools/PTE/README.md

             "fcn": "init",
             "args": []
         },
-    If installing chaincode on CouchDB with indexing, then add `metadataPath` for the absolute path of the index definitions to `deploy`:
+    If installing chaincode on CouchDB with indexing, then inside the `deploy` section we should also add `metadataPath` for the location of the index definition files.
+Note: if `gopath` is defined in the service credential json, then specify the relative path from `$GOPATH/src/` (as is done in this example); otherwise use a fully specified absolute path.

         "deploy": {
             "chaincodePath": "github.com/hyperledger/fabric-test/fabric/examples/chaincode/go/marbles02",
-            "metadataPath": "/home/ibmadmin/gopath/src/github.com/hyperledger/fabric-test/fabric/examples/chaincode/go/marbles02/META-INF",
+            "metadataPath": "github.com/hyperledger/fabric-test/fabric/examples/chaincode/go/marbles02/META-INF",
             "fcn": "init",
             "args": []
         },